2020 Ice Cream & Bookbag Giveaway

 The Shorefront Coalition in collaboration with the I.S.303 Brooklyn-Kiwanis Builders Club, NYPD’s 60th and 61st Precincts, Pakistani American Youth Society, the Be Proud Foundation and their amazing volunteers will distribute over 1,000 book bags and ice cream to local students at several locations in Southern Brooklyn.
 We look forward to helping prepare our community’s youngsters for a successful scholastic year ahead.

 “Come Break Fast With Us" Initiative

-Thanks to the leadership of local community organization Pakistani American Youth Society, 1,000 meals will be served daily at three locations in Brooklyn (Midwood, Brighton Beach, Bay Ridge) via multiple food carts to those breaking fast and anyone in need.
-A food truck will also feed frontline workers at various locations in Brooklyn and Queens with an overall goal to distribute 25,000 meals.
-We are grateful to our coaltion partners: Muslims Giving Back, NYPD Muslim Officers Society, Khyber Society of America, INNAYAH SERVICES INC and Gyro King all in collaboration with Brooklyn Borough President Eric Adams.
+Thanks to the leadership of local community organization Pakistani American Youth Society, 1,000 meals was served daily at three locations in Brooklyn (Midwood, Brighton Beach, Bay Ridge) via multiple food carts to those breaking fast and anyone in need.
+A food truck also fed frontline workers at various locations in Brooklyn and Queens.
+Over 60,000 meals have been served!
+We are grateful to our coalition partners: Muslims Giving Back, NYPD Muslim Officers Society, Khyber Society of America, INNAYAH SERVICES INC and Gyro King all in collaboration with Brooklyn Borough President Eric Adams.

 COVID19 Helping Those That Need It Most Initiative